-The MRC London Institute of Medical Sciences (LMS) prides itself on supporting junior researchers in their steps towards establishing a career in science.
+The MRC Laboratory of Medical Sciences (LMS) prides itself on supporting junior researchers in their steps towards establishing a career in science.
 One example of this is Dr Valeriya Malysheva who will soon be leaving the institute to start her own research group in Antwerp.
 In this blog Dr Malysheva looks back on her achievements at the LMS and discusses how the institute has helped her to take this next step in her career…

 I came to the MRC LMS as part of Mikhail Spivakov’s lab in 2019.
 I was immediately integrated into a vibrant and supportive scientific community.
 I will soon be leaving the institute, heading to the VIB Molecular Neurology Centre in Antwerp to start my own research group.
 But before I do, I would like to take a moment to reflect upon my research achievements at the LMS, and how what I have learnt here has helped me to step into research leadership.